+Simulation exercises are proven to be among the most effective methods for learning.
+By immersing oneself in a stakeholder role, you incentivize active learning (check: "Simulations and Experiential Learning in the International Relations Classroom").
 The point of this simulation exercise is to immerse yourself in the role of a country's diplomatic mission.
 All students will partake in this roleplaying game, where they represent a government during negotiations.
 You will learn three things from this exercise.
 First, you will study your assigned country's position on the topic.
-A useful reference to study countries' positions is the Nuclear Threat Initiative country profiles.
+A useful reference for studying countries' positions is the Nuclear Threat Initiative country profiles.
 Your main reference, however, should be official statements and working papers produced by governments, which can be found on Reaching Critical Will's website.
 Second, you will need to learn about the broader context in which the negotiations are taking place.
 This means you will study other countries' positions, their redlines, influential political groupings, and the history of the topic and the discourse in policy, media, and academia.
 Third, you will be exposed to the "art" of negotiations.
 Diplomacy and negotiations have been described as an art and a science.
 Studying the Rules of Procedure (check: Processes of International Negotiations) and mastering them could help you in the deliberations.
 There is also literature on negotiations and negotiation tactics (check: Never Split the Difference) that could bolster your negotiation skills.